buhrmi/livestores/README.md

 ### Backend

-Adding `has_actionstore` to your ActiveRecord model will create the following instance methods:
+Adding `has_actionstore` to your ActiveRecord model (or anything else that can be located via [Global ID](https://github.com/rails/globalid)) will create the following instance methods:

 `push_append(data)` - Append data to an array in the default store